shampoodleshams/i-like-telling-stories...even-with-data/finalprojectparttwo.md

 View my storyboard below:
 ![IMG_20211005_212853__01__01](https://user-images.githubusercontent.com/78868693/136126441-108d9969-e186-4e47-af5d-58a4e09f28eb.jpg)

+## Unearthly User Research and Intimidating Interviews
+You should have also developed a simple user research protocol that describes what you hope to find during your user interviews, including your research questions and the script.
+Once your interviews are complete, you should have documented findings that detail what you've learned by showing your early wireframes / storyboards to at least three different individuals.

+Your user research protocol should clearly identify the following:

+a. the target audience you hope to reach with your story;
+b. your approach to identifying representative individuals to interview;
+c. your interview script;
+d. the findings from your interviews; and
+e. changes you plan on implementing to your visualizations next week to address the issues identified.

 ## Malicious Moodboards
+Here are two versions of a potential moodboard for my final story:

 #### Vile Version 1
 <img width="601" alt="moodboard 1" src="https://user-images.githubusercontent.com/78868693/136116182-98cef609-b18d-4a52-90ba-a67aa51184ff.png">
+In this one, I used more organic elements, colors and innate fears (such as the fear of deep waters, insects, dark forests and

 #### Vicious Version 2
 <img width="597" alt="moodboard 2" src="https://user-images.githubusercontent.com/78868693/136116124-b1973130-1de1-42d7-85e8-055366170ad6.png">

+Based on user feedback, the first one is more successful.
+I set up an Instagram poll to find out which one people generally liked more, and the results are below: